encord-team/encord-client-python/docs/source/tutorials/projects/creating_a_project.rst

 Creating a Project
 ******************

-You can create a project via the |product|.
+You can create a project via the |sdk|.
 First, you need to create a :xref:`public-private_key_pair` for |company|.